Grundy County, Tennessee: Politics

 As part of Middle Tennessee, Grundy County has historically been one of the strongest Democratic counties in the state.
 It voted Democratic in every presidential election from 1880 to 2004, except for in 1968 (when segregationist George Wallace won the county), and 1972 when many traditional Democratic voters around the nation voted for incumbent Republican Richard Nixon.
 However, like most of the rural south, Grundy County has shifted towards the Republican Party in recent years, but was one of the last counties in Tennessee to make the switch to the party.

 The last Democratic presidential candidate to win Grundy County was John Kerry in 2004, who won 18 out of Tennessee's 95 counties, whereas Al Gore won 36 in 2000.
 Grundy County was also won by Democratic U.S. senate candidates Bob Clement in 2002 and Harold Ford Jr. in 2006, both of whom lost.
 Republican presidential nominee John McCain won the county by nearly 13% in 2008, becoming the first Republican presidential candidate to win Grundy County since Nixon won it 36 years earlier, and by 2016, Grundy County had taken a major shift toward the GOP, when Republican Donald Trump received 76% of the vote, a figure closer to what is usually seen in historically Republican East Tennessee counties.
-He would get even higher percentages of the vote in both 2020 and 2024, with both Joe Biden and Kamala Harris not even cracking 20% of Grundy's vote, and Harris being the first Democrat to not even break 15% in the county's history.
+He received even higher percentages of the vote in both 2020 and 2024, with both Joe Biden and Kamala Harris gaining less than 20% of Grundy's vote, and Harris being the first Democrat to gain less than 15% in the county's history.

+Despite the sharp rightward shift in recent federal elections, Democrats remain active in local politics in Grundy County.
+In 2022, Democrats won the elections of County Mayor, County Circuit Clerk, and a couple of other offices.